The Healer and the Psychiatrist 2019, 74 min

 In the South Pacific Island group of Tonga, a traditional healer and a Psychiatrist treat spiritual affliction and mental illness in challenging and inspirational ways.

-Camera and Director Dr Mike Poltorak
+Director of Photography, Director and Producer Dr Mike Poltorak

 Film Editor Heidi Hiltebrand